lexromo/blog/content/projects/bootloader.md

 ## My problem with my bootloader GRUB was:

-Bootloader menue missing, I was not able to see Windows 11 while I started my PC.
+I was not able to see Windows 11 when I started my PC.

 MORE COMMING UP